ToruNiina/Boost.toml/README.md

 data = [ ["gamma", "delta"], [1, 2] ]
 ```

-You can read the file with the code below.
+You can read this file with a code like this.

 ```cpp
 // This library is header-only.